 The next step is to file a Certificate of Formation with the Texas Secretary of State.
 The certificate includes the name and address of the LLC, the name and address of the registered agent, and the names and addresses of the LLC's members or managers.

 The filing fee for a Certificate of Formation in Texas is $300.
 Expedited processing is available for an additional fee.
+Don't forget to obtain any necessary business permits (not every industry requires this).

 Although not required by Texas law, it is recommended that LLCs have an operating agreement in place.
 The operating agreement outlines the management structure, ownership percentages, and operating procedures of the LLC.